grajnikanth/Blockchain_Supply_Chain_R1/README.md

-# Supply chain & data auditing
+# Supply Chain & Product Authenticity Tracking using Blockchain

 In this project I created a Decentralized Application (DApp) for a tracking a product life cylce from Seller to Buyer (supply chain) using the Ethereum Blockchain.
 Tracking a product's supply chain on a Blockchain provides shared ledger that’s updated and validated instantaneously by each network participant.
 The results are greater collaboration, streamlined inventory management, improved asset utilization and more.